smartdataHQ/synmetrix/RELEASING.md

 1. Go to Actions → Build and Push Containers
 2. Click "Run workflow"
 3. Select services (comma-separated or "all")
-4. Choose whether to push images
+4. Images are automatically pushed to Docker Hub

 ### Image Tagging